-Teachers who instill teamwork, leadership, resilience, and having fun in their students transform the course of their student’s lives.
-It isn’t easy to instill these principles among children and teenagers, but it is essential.
+Teachers who instil teamwork, leadership, resilience, and having fun in their students transform the course of their student’s lives.
+It isn’t easy to instil these principles among children and teenagers, but it is essential.

 Teaching teamwork, leadership, and resilience, on the other hand, goes beyond rote learning, estimation, and other conventional learning techniques.
 It necessitates engagement and participation.